Orienting Words

-— does not modify the factual referential value of this statement (it has no quantifying function)
+– does not change the factual referential value of this utterance (it has no quantifying function)

-— modifies its argumentative orientation, that is to say, the set of conclusions compatible with this statement; the set of statements that may follow it, S. Orientation.
+– changes its argumentative orientation, i.e. the set of conclusions compatible with this utterance; the set of propositions that can follow it, see orientation.

-The concept has been applied to the linguistic description of “empty” words or “argumentative operators” such as little / a little, as well as to “full” words such as the helpful / servile pair.
+The concept has been applied to the linguistic description of « empty » words or « argumentative operators » such as little / a little, as well as to « full » words such as the pair helpful / servile.

-Consider the statements (1) “Peter is helpful” and (2) “Peter is servile”.
-Do these two statements describe two different kinds of behaviors, or one and the same attitude?
-Both positions can be argued.
+The discussion of the opposition between serviable/service is especially attractive because their morpho-semantic similarities.
+The general discussion remains roughly the same in English, servile being the opposite of helpful, not serviceable, Consider the statements (1) “Peter is helpful” and (2) “Peter is servile [submissive]”.
+Do these two statements describe two different types of character and behavior, or one and the same attitude?
+Either position can be argued.

-(i) Statements (1) and (2) describe two behaviors.
-Helping one’s grandmother cut up the chicken would be helpful; accepting to carry your boss’ small suitcase would be servile.
-As a result, a different value is attached to each behavior; a positive value is attributed to helpfulness, whilst a negative value is placed on servility.
-In order to determine the nature of Peter’s behavior, one must scrutinize reality.
+Statements (1) and (2) describe two types of behavior.
+Helping your grandmother set the table would be helpful; offering to carry your boss’s small suitcase would be submissive.
+As a result, each behavior is assigned a different value; helpfulness is assigned a positive value, while submissiveness is assigned a negative value.
+In order to determine the nature of Peter’s behavior, one must examine the realities of Peter’s behavior.

-Statements (1) and (2) create opposed discursive expectations within the listener: Helpful is a recommendation, “A nice guy!”, while servile is a rejection, “I can’t bear him”.
+Statements (1) and (2) create opposite discursive expectations in the listener: Helpful is a recommendation, “A nice guy!”, while servile, submissive are a rejection, “I can’t stand his ways. »

-If the job implies contacts with a person concerned specifically about deferential behavior, then Peter is servile might also serve as an ironic recommendation, encompassing the disapproval of the two people: “they will make a nice pair”.
+If the job implies contacts with a person specifically concerned with deferential behavior, then Peter is servile might also serve as an ironic recommendation, implying disapproval of the two people: “they will make a nice couple”.

-These opposed orientations correspond to the rhetorical phenomenon known as paradiastole, “the world moves backwards, words have lost their meaning: the miser is economical, the unconscious courageous”; they are interpreted as the expression of linguistic bias by normative theories of logical inspiration.
-S. Orientation Reversal.
+These opposing orientations correspond to the rhetorical phenomenon known as paradiastole, “the world is moving backwards, words have lost their meaning: the miser is thrifty, the unconscious is brave”; they are interpreted by normative theories of logical inspiration as the expression of linguistic bias, see orientation Reversal.

-Antithetical designations — The opposition discourse vs. counter-discourse is sometimes reflected in the morphology of words, as in the previous case, S. Antithesis; Derivatives; Ambiguity:
+Antithetical designations — The opposition discourse vs. counter-discourse is sometimes reflected in the morphology of words, as in the previous case, see antithesis; derived words; ambiguity:

 disputation vs. disputatiousness